 Introduces and examines specific techniques and applications for various qualitative and critical methods for conducting research in communication studies such as: documentary/bibliographic and legal methods, ethnography, historiography, interviewing, media criticism, participant observation, rhetorical criticism, and feminist approaches.

 Examines philosophical foundations of communication theory development.
 Introduces multiple schools of thought and paradigmatic perspectives that inform our foci in communication and culture and media studies.

 MC 6200: Communication Pedagogy

-Designed for potential college teachers of communication courses, it offers research, theory, methods, issues, and practical tips.
+Designed for potential college teachers of media and communication courses, it offers research, theory, methods, issues, and practical tips.

 MC 6010: Rhetorical Criticism

 Perspectives and methods of rhetorical criticism with applications to rhetorical practice.